On successful completion of this seminar students will be able to

 - understand scientific articles related to the topic of the seminar;

-- perform simple analyses of linguistic phenomena of German in the framework of Optimality Theory;
+- perform simple analyses of phenomena in the realm of prosodic morphology;

 - present the results of individual research convincingly and with appropriate presentation tools (power-point, hand-outs, final papers etc.)